-No more than five weeks ago, although it feels way longer than that, I hosted in my kitchen the renowned Singaporean chef, entrepreneur, and cookbook author Shermay Lee.
+No more than five weeks ago, although it feels way longer than that, I hosted the renowned Singaporean chef, entrepreneur, and cookbook author Shermay Lee in my kitchen.

-For a few hours, Shermay and I had the most interesting cooking time and chat about her extraordinary culinary journey and the professional detour that she opted for.
+For a few hours, Shermay and I had the most interesting time cooking and chatting about her extraordinary culinary journey and the professional detour that she opted for.

 For the full interview, watch the video here

 From an auspicious corporate career in finance to culinary entrepreneurship and cookbook writing, Shermay decided to fearlessly pursue her passion and leverage her college degree to become an influential food persona and super-achiever entrepreneur in Singapore.

 Her business acumen is constantly paired with genuine loyalty to her family’s Peranakan food heritage— “Peranakan cuisine comes from the Peranakans, descendants of early Chinese migrants who settled in Penang, Malacca, Singapore, and Indonesia.
 The cuisine combines Chinese, Malay, and other influences”, Shermay explains to me.